LucidSamuel/amazing-random-stuff/README.md

 - [My Focus Space - Peer accountability in virtual coworking for remote workers](https://www.myfocusspace.com/) - My Focus Space is a productivicty tool that uses AI to match you on demand with a remote partner just like you, to keep each other accountable and Get Things Done.

 ### July 21, 2022
 - [Commsor - A full-stack platform for building communities](https://www.commsor.com/) - Discover the extraordinary impact of Community-Led Growth, with Commsor.
 Get the software, education, and community you need to transform your business.

+- [Ready Player Me - Cross-game Avatar Platform for the Metaverse🏻](https://readyplayer.me/) - Ready Player Me help users create an avatar they can use across many virtual experiences and give develop-ers an easy-to-use tool for building avatar-based experiences.